This post contains affiliate links. Read the full disclosure here.

 These egg yolk cookies are gooey, filled with melted chocolate chips, and they stay soft for days when baked correctly (tips are below!).
 They’re made in one bowl and come together so quickly!

-Why You'll Love These Small Batch Chocolate Chip Cookies
+Why You’ll Love My Small Batch Chocolate Chip Cookies

 • These cookies are made in one bowl, using 9 simple ingredients